KatieBullock/hangman/README.md

    `git clone https://github.com/KatieBullock/hangman`

-   Make sure you are inside of that directory when you are ready to play the game in your terminal.
+   Make sure you are inside of that directory when you are ready to play the game.

 #### For Windows

 1. To install Node.js, go to [https://nodejs.org/en/](https://nodejs.org/en/) and click on the current version.
+Follow the provided steps to finish installation.

 2. To install the read-line sync library, type this into your Git Bash:

    `npm install --save readline-sync`